simoneluconi/AurorapyToMqtt/README.md

 ```

 # Future developpement
-: Auto discovery by Home-Assistant
+- [] Auto discovery by Home-Assistant
-: ameliore python coding style as I'm only a (very) part time developper :)
+- [] Improve python coding style as I'm only a (very) part time developper :smile: